Operation Hands Up

 is slow compared to what actually happened.
 Suggested by the

-British, the American role is to protect the British flank, and capture
+British, the American role in the operation is to protect the British flank

 and development of the Breton ports is slow with Lucky Strike.
 This had important